nasa/giant/documentation/sphinx/tutorial/camera_calibration.rst

     # we can build our calibration object now, which we'll use to identify the stars and then estimate an update to the
     # camera model
+    # for the star id, set the catalog to be the Gaia catalog (which is already the default)
+    calib_options = CalibrationOptions()
+    calib_options.star_id_options.catalog = Gaia()
     calib = Calibration(camera)

 We give the calibration object the camera object that we just initialized.
 By default, calibration uses the :class:`.Gaia` catalog for star locations.
-There are other things you can specify for the :class:`.Calibration` class constructor but they are outside of the scope for this tutorial and you will need to consult the :class:`.Calibration` documentation for more information on them.
+There are other things you can specify for the :class:`.Calibration` class constructor, but they are outside of the scope for this tutorial and you will need to consult the :class:`.Calibration` documentation for more information on them.

 Identifying Stars in an Image